brianburns28/OER-The_Collective/creating.md

 * **Usable**.
 Material should be as open as possible.
 That means original files, like Word files, which can be more easily edited and modified than a PDF.

+* **Quality**.
+Faculty typically demand a high level of quality in their documents.
+Often this means peer review, but is not required.

 * **Licensed**.
 Make sure you indicate what can be done with the work and any restrictions you have, although the less restrictive the license, the better.
 *
 This class is hosted in [Canvas](http://www.instructure.com/try-canvas), a free platform that facilitates open classes.
 These modules are built in wikis, meaning they can be edited by anyone, or only by people with a certain role in the class.
 Anyone looking to create an entire class, might consider it as a host for materials.